 The Earth Clock is a 43-foot diameter stone circle consisting of 14 five-to-ten-foot-high stones in a ring.
 The stones are aligned like a compass.
 When you stand in the center and look west to the Adirondack Mountains, the five stones on that side are positioned to mark the horizon where the sun sets at the Solstices, Equinoxes and the mid-points between these times of the year.

-The center of the circle will be a sundial made of flat granite, so when you stand in the exact center of the circle, your shadow tells the time of day.
+The center of the circle is a sundial made of flat granite, so when you stand in the exact center of the circle, your shadow tells the time of day.

 We have an international design team that includes Patrick MacManaway, M.D., President of The British Society of Dowsers, Ivan McBeth, stone circle builder from the United Kingdom, and Vermonter Andrea Morgante, who has volunteered her services as landscape architect and project manager (see the July 26th Burlington Free Press cover).
-A special thanks to Dana Matthews, Heather Robinson and Paul Craven for all their time and support in managing the many details associated with a project of this size.
+Dana Matthews, Heather Robinson and Paul Craven have also given immeasurable time inspiration and support in managing the many details associated with a project of this size.

 We are building The Burlington Earth Clock on land provided by the Burlington Parks Department at Blanchard Beach on the bike path just north of Oakledge Park (a popular spot for watching the sunset).